NitinN77/credit-card-spends-tracker/README.md

 Example: `.\credit-card-spends-tracker.exe --alias "WWW SWIGGY COM" "Swiggy"`

 > [!NOTE]
 > An alias is a merchant tag used by a merchant in a transaction email.
-A merchant can have multiple aliases that they use which requires us to store known aliases for proper categorization.
+A merchant can have multiple aliases which requires us to store known aliases for proper categorization.

 ## Roadmap
 1. Add error handling for improper CLI arguments